skifli/pyattr/README.md

 ## Example

-Here is a simple examples involving a protected variable.
+Here is a simple examples involving a private variable.

 ```python
 from pyattr import Pyattr